theravikumar077/Ruddy-Notes/README.md

 A clean, colorful, and mobile-friendly notes app built using *HTML, CSS, and JavaScript* — inspired by the simplicity of Google Keep, with a personal emotional touch.

 > *Why "Ruddy"?*
-> This project is named after someone special — Rudrakshi — who unknowingly became the spark behind this idea.
-Though the love is one-sided, the inspiration is endless. 💖
+> This project is named after someone special who unknowingly became the spark behind this idea.

 ## 🌟 Features